invertase/firebase-extensions/extensions/firestore-record-acknowledgments/POSTINSTALL.md

 });
 ```

-You can also provide a custom “type” of acknowledgement (the default type is “seen”), for example:
+You can also provide a custom “type” of acknowledgment (the default type is “seen”), for example:

 ```js
 await httpsCallable(functions, 'ext-${param:EXT_INSTANCE_ID}-acknowledgeNotice)({